Innovative Ways To Integrate Kids Programming Toys Into Early Education Curricula

 The idea of introducing coding to kids down at the preschool and elementary school level has been made possible by the evolving nature of coding itself.
 There is now an increased emphasis on the development of children’s computational thinking as a foundational understanding for learning advanced programming at later stages of their life.
 This has been made possible with the help of children’s programming toys and coding robots.

-Kids learn faster when learning is made fun, and it is beneficial to use programming toys to enhance critical thinking skills — comprising a vast set of problem-solving and analytical capabilities, habits, dispositions and approaches often required in the field of computer science and programming.
+Young children learn faster when learning is made fun, and it is beneficial to use programming toys to enhance critical thinking skills — comprising a vast set of problem-solving and analytical capabilities, habits, dispositions and approaches often required in the field of computer science and programming.

 The question remains, how do coding robots foster learning in Science, Technology, Engineering, Arts, and Mathematics (STEAM)?